12 Reasons to Retire in Panama

 • tax-free importation of household goods, up to $10,000

-There are many reasons to consider Panama as a place to relocate to.
-The Pensionado, also called Jubilado, discounts are certainly one of them.
+There are many reasons to consider relocating to Panama.
+Pensionado, also called Jubilado, discounts are certainly among them.

 • Proximity to Travel to: Costa Rica, Colombia, Miami, Mexico, and more

-If you’d like to be able to travel after retirement, Panama is the perfect location.
-You have short, affordable flights to both Miami as well as Colombia, Costa Rica and other Latin America destinations!
+If you’d like to travel after retirement, Panama is the perfect destination.
+You have short, affordable flights to both Miami and Colombia, Costa Rica, and other Latin American destinations!
 Plus, you get a 25% discount on airfare to anywhere in the world once you get your Visa.
-Many expats choose to take a bus to the border, walk over to Costa Rica and one block away get your passport stamped and take a bus anywhere in Costa Rica!
-Living in Panama has the perks of being close to adjacent countries!
+Living in Panama comes with the perk of being close to neighboring countries!
 When you retire in Panama, you can check off more travel destinations on your bucket list!
-Desiring to take a cruise?
-There is a cruise port above Panama City that is very convenient.
-Panama is centrally located in the Americas, which makes travel both fun, easy and affordable for those who live in Panama!
+Want to take a cruise?
+There are cruise ports near Panama City.
+Panama is centrally located in the Americas, which makes travel both fun, easy, and affordable for those who live in Panama!

 • The Exotic Flowers, Birds, Waterfalls and the Cloud Forest

 People who retire in Panama may think they have landed in the Garden of Eden.
-Birds of Paradise, Poinsettias and Orchids grow wild here – all year!
+Birds of Paradise, Poinsettias, and Orchids grow wild here – all year!
 Go on a hike in the mountains surrounding Volcan Baru to spot the rare Resplendent Quetzal, or enjoy the delightful motmots that are so magnificent.
-Parrots and parakeets are everywhere as well as splendid hawks and owls.
-Many expats living in the mountains spend quite a bit of their time outside on their deck enjoying feeding and watching all the small, colorful birds enjoying a snack of fresh fruit.
-Traveling up to the mountains and experiencing the many cloud forest in Panama is also a sight that will make you think you are in another part of the world!
+Parrots and parakeets are everywhere.
+Many expats living in the mountains spend quite a bit of their time outside on their decks, feeding and watching all the small, colorful birds as they enjoy a snack of fresh fruit.
+Traveling to the mountains and experiencing the many cloud forests in Panama is a sight that will make you feel like you are in another part of the world!
 Oh!
 Wait!
 You ARE in another part of the world!
 How lucky are you?

-• Size of Panama means the ease of exploring both the Pacific and Caribbean Coast
+• The size of Panama means the ease of exploring both the Pacific and Caribbean coasts

-Speaking of the beautiful flowers, birds and mountains we have spoken about, there is another big perk to retiring in Panama on a budget.
+Speaking of the beautiful flowers, birds, and mountains we have spoken about, there is another big perk to retiring in Panama on a budget.
 You can experience watching howler monkeys in the jungle, black squirrels in the mountains, and parakeets and iguanas near the ocean all within a few hours’ drive.
 As stated above, Panama is a narrow country.
-You can drive from the border of Panama/Costa Rica to Panama City is a mere 7 hours.
-Or drive from the Pacific Ocean to the Caribbean in just a few hours! .
-For these reasons, Panama is a wonderful country for day trips.
-For those living in the mountains, in a little over an hour’s drive you can enjoy a tropical resort all day swimming in the ocean, drinking Pina Coladas on the beach and still be back home before dark.
-Many resorts issue you affordable day passes that gives you the comforts of their amenities such as the use of their pool and changing areas that many retirees take advantage of!
-Now that is what is called a perk!
+You can drive from Panama to Costa Rica.
+Or drive from the Pacific Ocean to the Caribbean in just a few hours!
+Panama is a wonderful country for day trips.
+For those living in the mountains, in a little over an hour’s drive, you can enjoy a tropical resort swimming in the ocean all day, drinking Piña Coladas on the beach, and still returning home before dark.
+Many resorts offer affordable day passes that give you access to their amenities, such as the pool and changing areas, which many retirees take advantage of!
+Now, that is what is called a perk!

 You can see why living in Panama is a retiree’s dream.